sharmalab/eaglescope/paper.md

 # State of the Field

 Cohort definition is an essential aspect of both retrospective and prospective studies.
 Different workflows are used to define cohorts depending on the nature and needs of a study.
-For example, in cases where the criteria is known, retrospective data for the criteria can be downloaded using user-focused natural language tools such as Criteria2Query [@Yuan2019].
+For example, in cases where the criteria are known, retrospective data for the criteria can be downloaded using user-focused natural language tools such as Criteria2Query [@Yuan2019].

 In addition to statistical and code methods, visual tools can be and are used in cohort studies.
 A tool called Composer [@Rogers2019-ya] allows for surgeons and patients to visually interpret results of cohort studies.
 Some tools, such as CAVA (Cohort Analysis via Visual Analytics) [@Zhang2015-kd] can be used for both batch analytics and interactive analytics for exploratory cohort analysis for data stored in its own relational database.